SWalkerTTU/pytivo/README.md

 the rest of your system python, and puts the `pytivo` app executable in your user binary path.

-1. Install pipx package with your python
+1. Install pipx using python
 ```bash
 python3 -m pip install --user pipx
 ```